w3f/Grant-Milestone-Delivery/evaluations/dao-entrance-node_1_keeganquigley.md

 - When "joining the project task as reviewer" it gives an invalid error, probably because the task doesn't exist.

+## V2

+Thanks for the changes in the testing guide, I was able to successfully test and complete all module examples.

 ## Unit Tests
 Unit tests all pass.
 ```rust